alpinerum/csci3055_finalproject/README.md

   Let's start with a simple print statement, in Swift to print is pretty simple `print("hello world")`
   Like Python3 and Java, functions require braces `()` to accept parameters, in this case the string "hello world" was passed as a parameter into the print function.
+Swift uses similar syntax to its predecessor Objective-C. Unlike Java, it is optional to add semicolons after each statement in your code in Swift, but if you put use multiple statements in one line, a semicolon will be required to separate each statement `var HelloWorld = "Hello World!" ; print(HelloWorld)`.